-The first big difference I noticed on my first day of work is the office itself.
-The office is one room with no cubicles; just two rows of desks lined up next to each other, with one desk at the head of the room for the head manager.
-This is a very different experience than when I had my internship in America where all the desks were cleanly divided cubicles and you had to pop your head out to talk with someone else.
-Also, in America the head people had their own office and weren’t seen unless you went inside the office.
-In Japan, the manager is in the same room as you.
+The first big difference I noticed was the office setup.
+It’s just one big room with no cubicles—just two rows of desks lined up next to each other, with the head manager’s desk right at the front.
+This was a huge contrast to my internship in the U.S., where everyone had their own cubicle, and you had to pop your head out to talk to someone.
+In America, managers usually have their own offices and aren’t seen much unless you go to them.
+But in Japan, the manager sits in the same space as everyone else.

-The last big difference that I found so far is drinking parties.
-I think this was partly because it was the end of the year in Japan and there are many “Bounenkai” 忘年会, or “end of the year parties” at this time of year, but going out to drink and have dinner with your co-workers is normal and expected.
-If you don’t go, it cam be seen as not getting along with your co-workers in your company and anti-social.
-The President of my company came to the Osaka office, and every young person under 30 was required to attend the drinking party, even though it was announced suddenly and many of us already had plans.
-We were told in a typical Japanese fashion “it’s okay, you don’t have to go if you have really important plans, and we won’t force you to, but….”, subtly saying it’s not a good thing if you reject, unless it’s for a very good reason.
-This is a bit different than America, where your reputation at work mostly is determined on the work that you do, not the relationship you have with your co-workers.
-Of course, getting along with your co-workers in America is important, but it’s not as important as it seems to be in Japan.
+The last big difference I’ve noticed so far is drinking parties.
+This might have stood out more because it was the end of the year, which means lots of “Bōnenkai” (忘年会), or “end-of-year parties.”
+But in Japan, going out for drinks and dinner with coworkers is a normal and expected part of work life.
+If you skip out, it can come off as antisocial or like you’re not getting along with your colleagues.
+When the president of my company visited the Osaka office, all employees under 30 were required to attend a drinking party—even though it was announced last-minute and many of us already had plans.
+We were told in typical Japanese fashion, “It’s okay, you don’t have to go if you have really important plans, and we won’t force you, but….”
+Basically, they were saying you can say no, but it’s not really a great look if you do.
+This is different from American work culture, where your reputation mostly depends on the quality of your work rather than how often you socialize.
+Of course, getting along with coworkers is important in the U.S., but it doesn’t seem as crucial as it is in Japan.

-*This post was edited June 2019 to fix grammar and context
+*This post was edited in April 2025 to fix grammar and context

 I totally agree that no matter how long you are in Japan, unless you have an actual job where you go to an office, you won’t understand working culture.
 I get along better with my Board of Edu. coworkers, since they are younger and have more free time.
 The teachers at my school are nice but always running around “working” or in their classrooms, and after school I don’t get paid for overtime and I don’t have a job after class is over, so I leave, but they can’t.
 The social pressure makes them stay, but it also makes them feel closer.
 I think they don’t really see me as a real employee because, since I have a lot of schools and another office to report to, I can’t ever go to their drinking parties.
 It’s kind of sad and I feel left out, but honestly they are all older and don’t have much in common with me, so it’s less stressful for me to do my blog or read at work when I have downtime.
 I do socialize with the English teachers and some of them are good friends of mine.
 But working culture in Japan is mostly about stressing people out in order to get them to do things like be “friends” and go drinking.
 Everything is mandatory so it doesn’t seem like much fun.
 When I worked in America, it was nice to find friends who would actually meet up with you after work because it was a sign of real friendship.
 I have trouble trusting Japanese people at work because I sometimes feel the relationships are superficial.
 No one wants to be seen not getting along, but I’ve been yelled at behind closed doors and it really makes me feel like people are out to get me.
 This was long hehe but I really love talking to you about this ^^ I feel like you are finally in the same situation 🙂